AmraniCh/github-code-font-changer/README.md

 5. Click `Load unpacked` button.
 6. Select the `src` folder from the unzipped file.
 7. Have fun :blush:!

+# Give us a rating

+If you find this extension useful for you please give us a review at [Chrome Web Store](https://chrome.google.com/webstore/detail/github-code-font-changer/jmbophfanmlfkloliildahlpnlbojhfi), this will motivate us to improve and maintain this extension in the future, Thank you :)

 # License